guzzle/guzzle/docs/quickstart.rst

 Creating a Client
 -----------------

-It's pretty simple, but it's not very testable.
-This procedural API is best left for quick prototyping.
+The procedural API is simple but not very testable; it's best left for quick prototyping.
 If you want to use Guzzle in a more flexible and testable way, then you'll need to use a ``GuzzleHttp\ClientInterface`` object.

 .. code-block:: php